Dynamics: Force and Newton’s Laws of Motion

 Here we are asked to find the average force the player exerts backward to achieve this forward acceleration.
 Neglecting air resistance, this would be equal in magnitude to the net external force on the player, since this force causes his acceleration.
 Since we now know the player’s acceleration and are given his mass, we can use Newton’s second law to find the force exerted.
 That is,

-Substituting the known values of m and a gives
+Substituting the known values of and gives

 Discussion for (b)